 Colchester is the largest garrison town in Britain.
 It was the first Garrison town in Britain, founded by the Romans 1,963 years ago.

 With heritage comes responsibility.
 The Garrison Church is a key historic building.
 Museums cost money and our cash-starved public sector cannot afford another one.
-This, however, does not prevent both town and Garrison making a serious effort to find the church a new, acceptable use.
+This, however, does not prevent both town and garrison making a serious effort to find the church a new, acceptable use.

 It is time for a bit of public responsibility, not buck-passing.